 The Fiscal Services Office at District will establish agency accounts.
-Deposits are made to the cashier at each Campus.
+Deposits are made to the cashier or cashier drop box at each Campus.
 Withdrawals are made by submitting a completed Payment Request Form to the Business Services Office, through the Student Life Office.